 Instructions

 - Peel squash and cut into large pieces, discarding seeds.
-Using the shredding blade of a food processor, shred squash into large shreds.
+In a food processor, using the shredding blade, shred squash into large shreds.
 Place into mixing bowl.

 - Add seasonings and cilantro, mixing well after each addition.
 (I find that a fork works better for mixing this than a spoon.)

-- Add pepper, garlic, beans, and diced onion.
+- Mix in bell pepper, garlic, beans, and diced onion.

 - Stir 1/3 cup sauce into vegetable mixture.

-- Place approximately 1/3 cup of vegetable mixture down center of tortilla.
+- Distribute approximately 1/3 cup of vegetable mixture down center of tortilla.
 Fold edges over filling and place seam-side down into an oiled 9-inch x 13-inch baking dish.
 Repeat with remaining tortillas.

 - Pour remaining blender mixture over enchiladas taking care to cover edges of tortillas.